-nfcore/nanoseq is a bioinformatics analysis pipeline that can be used to demultiplex, QC and map Nanopore data.
+nfcore/nanoseq is a bioinformatics analysis pipeline that can be used to perform basecalling, demultiplexing, mapping and QC of Nanopore DNA/RNA sequencing data.

 The pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 - Raw read QC (

 - Both aligners are capable of performing unspliced and spliced alignment.
 Sensible defaults will be applied automatically based on a combination of the input data and user-specified parameters

 - Each sample can be mapped to its own reference genome if multiplexed in this way

 - Convert SAM to co-ordinate sorted BAM and obtain mapping metrics (

 bedToBigBed) coverage tracks for visualisation

 iii.
 Download the pipeline and test it on a minimal dataset with a single command